xgbuils/siteswap-generator/README.md

 ##### options.balls
 Type: Object | Integer

-If `options.balls` is an object, this mean the interval of balls of computed patterns.
+If `options.balls` is an object, this means the interval of balls of computed patterns.
 - `options.balls.max` is maximum number of balls.
 - `options.balls.min` is minimum number of balls of patterns.
 If it is not defined the minimum number of balls is the same that `options.balls.max`.